Fruit and Nut

 Over the course of the long history of agriculture, people learned how to improve soils through activities such as drainage, the adding of amendments (to increase fertility), and the undertaking of major earthworks such as terracing and the building of mounds.
 And as tools evolved from ones made from wood to ones of iron then steel, digging became part of the repertoire of activities people could engage in to improve soils: for example to excavate materials from elsewhere to add fertility or bulk to their cultivated soils, or to break up hard or impervious subsoils to increase depth and improve percolation, or simply to work soils to a sufficiently fine tilth to sow seeds.

 Digging and No Digging should be viewed as two sides of the same coin.
 They both have a role to play.
 Digging is often essential to the initial development of a soil intended for cultivation purposes.
 Digging can accomplish in a season or two what nature might take five thousand years to achieve.
 However, once required depth or desired percolation is achieved in a soil, no digging or Less Digging may become the default mode.
-If a no digging regime can be maintained only by the importation of very large quantities of materials (for example, industrially manufactured compost or mulch) to help increase soil depth, improve fertility and assist with weed control, then probably the wrong strategy of land stewardship is being employed.
+If a no digging regime can be maintained only by the importation of very large quantities of materials (for example, industrially manufactured compost or mulch) to help increase soil depth, improve fertility and assist with weed control, then probably the wrong strategy of land stewardship is being pursued.

 As far as the cultivation of nut or fruit trees are concerned, deep digging should be regarding as an essential part of ground preparation.
 Only where deep, well drained and fertile soils already exist, is it advisable to plant without first carrying out remedial work.